 A topic to which I practically knew nothing about, but was really passionate for.
 Because I rely on these technologies everyday with software both at work and personal hobbies.

 What is responsive web design?

 It’s a design that scales at any browser width size.
 Something that looks great on both mobile, tablet, and desktop views.

 When you design a site, there are generally 2 approaches you can make

 - Desktop First

-Designing a responsive site generally means you will be doing both of these things, but more so one over the other.
+Designing a responsive site generally means you will be doing both of these things, but prioritize one over the other.
 There’s no right away to go about it.
-For instance, if you are designing a site dedicated to food recipes, a mobile first approach makes more sense.
-Designing a site specialized in legal contracts would benefit from a desktop first approach.
+For instance, if you are designing a site dedicated to food recipes, a mobile-first approach makes more sense.
+Designing a site specialized in legal contracts benefits from a desktop-first approach.

 Megamenu’s are an essential frontend component found in many sites.
 From sites like bloomberg.com, nike, etc – these enhance the user experience so a user can find what they need quickly.
 Especially for sites hosting a lot of nested content, such as an ecommerce site.
 Example from Nike: